-Q: What's the difference between the Chase Freedom and Chase Sapphire cards?
+Question: What's the difference between the Chase Freedom® and Sapphire cards?
 Which one is preferred?

-If you travel often, you'll probably prefer the Chase Sapphire card.
-If you're looking for more opportunities to earn cash back the Chase Freedom Visa offer may be a better fit for you.
-Let's run down some of the key differences between the two rewards cards:
+If you travel often, you'll probably prefer the Chase Sapphire® Preferred Card.
+If you're looking for more opportunities to earn cash back the Chase Freedom® offer may be a better fit for you.
+Let's run down some of the key points between the two rewards cards:

-- Customer service: Chase Sapphire members get one exclusive perk.
-Call the number on the back of your card, and you can get direct access to a live service advisor anytime.
+Customer service: Chase Sapphire Preferred Card members get an exclusive perk.
+Call the number on the back of your card, and you can get direct access to a customer service specialist anytime.

-Both cards also happen to include one of our favorite features, the Chase Blueprint online service.
+Both Chase cards also happen to include one of our favorite features, the Chase Blueprint online service.
 Blueprint helps you manage your plan to pay down balances faster, especially when you've been making major purchases.
-If you're really on the bubble and you've got the excellent credit score needed to qualify for either card, the live phone support for Chase Sapphire might just tip the scales in that card's favor.
+If you're really on the bubble and you've got the excellent credit score needed to qualify for either card, just take a look at which card would best fit your needs.